Mili-NT/BinBot/binbot_roadmap.md

 It uses keyword matching, blacklisting, and regular expressions to analyze documents.
 ## Project Intent:
 BinBot is intended as a data collection and analysis program.
-Due to pastebin's popularity among hackers, BinBot was primarily intended to find and documents malicious activity.
+Due to pastebin's popularity among hackers, BinBot was primarily intended to find and document malicious activity.
 However, due to the extreme flexibility offered by regular expression pattern matching, it can be used to collect any type of data.
 ## Current Features:
 - Multithreaded